7. Membership Operators

 and filtering values.
 In case of strings, the check is

 case-sensitive.
-For example, 'A' in 'apple'
+For example, 'A' in 'apple' will return

 - in